tact-lang/intelli-tact/README.md

   Download the [latest release](https://github.com/tact-lang/intelli-tact/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

-All the plugin's features are described in [documentation](https://plugins.jetbrains.com/plugin/20287-vlang/docs).

 ## License

 This project is under the **MIT License**.
 See the